x

 2. B Vitamins

 People typically obtain vitamin D by spending time outside, because sun exposure on the skin naturally stimulates production in the body.
 That means many take in less of it during the winter months, as they spend more time indoors to avoid the cold and other inclement weather factors.
 Adding a vitamin D supplement can help people avoid symptoms of seasonal depression.
-Some dairy products are fortified with vitamin D, as well.
+Some dairy products are fortified with vitamin D, as well.4.
+Minerals

-Many common minerals – including calcium, chromium, iodine, iron, lithium, selenium, zinc and magnesium – also impact mental state.
+Many commonminerals– including calcium, chromium, iodine, iron, lithium, selenium, zinc and magnesium – also impact mental state.
 Mineral deficiency, or an imbalance, can play a role in decreased overall immunity, lead to poor sleep habits, and cause a sharp increase in instances of major depression.
-Taking a high-quality multivitamin/mineral supplement can help to avoid deficiencies.
+Taking a high-qualitymultivitamin/mineralsupplement can help to avoid deficiencies.

 5. The Gut-Brain Link